-The final page from the Buffy reboot pilot has now leaked, and it gives fans another look at why Hulu’s Buffy: New Sunnydale ran into trouble.
+The final page from the Buffy reboot pilot has now leaked, and new reporting adds more context about why Hulu’s Buffy: New Sunnydale fell apart.

 The page, shared by Robert Meyer Burnett on X, ends with Buffy Summers living under the alias “Anne Summers,” working in a cubicle at a multinational insurance company, before computer alerts tied to Sunnydale start popping up on her screen.